 Low carb diets have gained wide spread popularity in the past few years, but it’s not a new concept.
 Atkins, paleo, and the caveman variants all give popular slogans and catchy names but they all try to accomplish the thing:

-Influence your body to burn through body fat
+Influence your body to burn through body fat by restricting high energy foods.

-So how does that happen.
 The concept is actually very simple.

 1) Your body needs energy